CampbellDavid/sei-project-03/README.md

 # pub-quiz-sei-project
 Software Engineneering Immersive: Project 3 (Group Project)

-This was a group project that we were assigned as a team of four, for the Software Engineering Immersive at General Assembly London (Week 9).
+This was a group project that we were assigned as a team of four, for the Software Engineering Immersive at General Assembly London (Week 9) built with React.js and Node.js.

 ## Team members:
 - Adrian Cusniriuc (https://github.com/Adriancusniriuc)